|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 While postcard publishers were not in the news business, the salability of many cards were directly related to current news stories.
 The time it took to print a postcard ate heavily into the timeframe it would remain popular so they rarely used time consuming artwork.
 Though the type of French paintings used for postcards tended to keep up the more academic traditions of the 19th century, the large historical paintings that were still in vogue could rarely be used.
 These paintings were still made and could be used when picturing events that had turned into myth, but most of these large more finely finished pieces only found their way onto postcards in postwar years.
 War artists working in France had less official status than in other Nations.
 After 1916 most were affiliated with the Mission des Beaux-Arts.

 While the mail French soldiers received was not screened as carefully as might be expected, the imagery found on French postcards was curtailed by strict censorship.
 Reporters could not get to the front lines and were forbidden to talk to soldiers.
 Subject to the Espionage Act, they had to be fearful that publishing material not approved by the military could lead to their arrest and possible execution.
-The French Press Bureau that dispensed all news was directly controlled by the Ministry of War, and printed material sent through the mail was further scrutinized by the 300 provincial control commissions set up throughout France to enforce censorship.
+Civilian censors were entrusted with dealing with political problems at home while the French Press Bureau that dispensed all news was directly controlled by the Ministry of War.
+All printed material sent through the mail was further scrutinized by the 300 provincial control commissions set up throughout France to enforce censorship.
 All postcards needed to have the censor’s approval number (vise) printed on it before it could be mailed.
 While this caused the majority of photo-based cards to be rather lackluster, the work created by artists at least allowed for much more drama to be displayed even if they were nothing more than generic narratives emphasizing bravery, endurance or victory.
 Even so relatively few French artist became involved in illustrating military postcards considering their numbers.
 Many of those that did contribute work, did so anonymously.

 Propaganda on many French cards was oriented towards demonizing the enemy; whether this was by presenting him as a sub-human brute or just too human with theft in his heart.
 This played against postcards that reminded the French what they were fighting for.
 The spirit of the French Revolution was used to drum up support to defend France in Napoleonic times, and now appeals to defend the republic and its revolutionary values were used again.
 This was most often accomplished through allegory in the form of Marianne in her red Phrygian cap.
 She is a symbol of France, the Revolution, and liberty.
 Marianne is sometimes appears in reference to the Marseillaise, a song of the revolutionary movement, restored as the national anthem of France in 1879.